top of page

 Local officials can alter these rules if they wish, but essentially a dog has 14 days in a public shelter before being killed.
 In addition, there is an incredibly high rate of pet abandonment.
 Many of the dogs we take in today are abandoned – young, old, pregnant, ill or just not wanted.

-As the shelters are paid to kill these dogs, it has also encouraged mass catching and slaughter of dogs from the streets.
-This is statutory but corruption is endemic.
+As the public shelters are paid to kill these dogs, it has also encouraged mass catching and slaughter of dogs from the streets.
+This is statutory but corruption is endemic in some parts.
 Some people have grown rich on the back of the killing of dogs.

 We know, as do many in Romania, that killing is not the answer to the abandoned and stray dog problem in Romania.
 The killing continues, as does the corruption.